reidlabwastaken/gdps-server/readme.md

 - account settings page
 - better web design
+- user icons in the account management + settings (gdicon.oat.zone? selfhost?) ideally we find a legal way to do this (i cant distribute the plist+asset files directly) but doing this illegally is always an option
 - use chrono
 - 2.2 friends only unlisted
 - add dailies, events, weekly